blukatdevelopment/UnchainedWorldsOld/keeper_info/campaigns/korsarus/factions.md

 - Prevent Omaria from acquiring Titan weapons technology
 - Prevent air travel and long distance gateways from being established
 - Uncover all secret projects Omaria is working on

+## The adventurer's guild
+The Omarian government will grant a certain level of legal and tax leniency to adventurers who organize under a single, centralized guild.
+The first adventurer to reach level 3 will be contacted by the prince